zedlopez/ifm/Examples/Gopherwood.md

 ```

 Finally, we need to tell Inform to understand the man's name, but only when he's been introduced.
-For this purpose, we borrow from the chapter on Understanding:
+For this purpose, we borrow from the chapter on [Understanding]: